 It took him two years, but Jack made it to college.
 On his first day, during his first class, the young woman sitting beside him dropped her pen.
 Jack picked it up and handed it to her.
 They recognized each other immediately.

 They went on their first date that evening and caught up on all that had transpired in the decade since they’d last seen one another; they discovered their common birthdays and vowed to never lose sight of each other again.
 They married at the end of their first college semester and were expecting their first child by the time they graduated and started their own accounting firm.

-I met Jack and Julia (and first heard their incredible story) shortly after they had enrolled in some of our astrology and palmistry courses at the Birla Center—at the time they were celebrating their 30th wedding anniversary.
+I met Jack and Julia (and first heard their incredible story) shortly after they had enrolled in some of our astrology and palmistry courses—at the time they were celebrating their 30th wedding anniversary.
 Jack wasn’t really interested in metaphysics, but because Julia was, he agreed to study it with her.

 “If it makes her happy, it makes me happy,” Jack said during our first consultation.